figo-fe/ftl-suite/README.md

 #Freemarker Development Suite (ftl-suite)
-> Make front-end freemarker template developing efficiently and conveniently
+> Make freemarker development efficiently and conveniently

-## How to use, only 3 steps:
+## How to use?
+Only 3 steps!
 1. Make sure Java is installed on your machine (version 1.4 or later)
 2. Install ftl-suite `npm install ftl-suite --save-dev`
 3. Start services `[PORT=80] node node_modules/ftl-suite`

 ## Feature
-1. Render ftl files in local server without IDE
+1. Render FTLs in local server without IDE
-2. According to the interface document mock data, parallel development with back-end
+2. Analog data based on interface documentation, parallel development with back-end
 3. Proxy Ajax to the remote server
 4. URL Rewrite
 5. Restore the online environment perfectly